Electroless Nickel Plating of Brass

 Is there a specific process that can help?

-If the brass is nickel plated will a low temperature heat treat of say 450 °F improved adherence and ductility.
+If the brass is nickel plated will a low temperature heat treat of say 450 °F improve adherence and ductility?

 I Thank you and look forward to your comments.Robert Sachs

 To answer part of your question, may I suggest Wood's Nickel strike followed by Electroless Nickel.
 I have seen it done on small diameter brass tubes (0.5 mm to 1.0 mm) x 10 to 20 mm length used in the manufacture of contact probes.
 The parts go through some crimping process on the tubes and may exhibit much better adherence than what you are actually doing now.
 Adhesion problem does crop up once in a while, though.

 Lead, even in very small amounts, will have a detrimental impact on the adhesion of the electroless nickel to the brass.
 A nickel strike is strongly recommended prior to EN plate.
 Use of a nickel strike would also eliminate the need to use current or other methods to initiate the EN plate.
 Sulfamate is preferred because it is usually more ductile and is more compatible with EN baths, but Watts or Wood's will also work.
 Also, avoid sulfuric acid and high current anodic electrocleaning in the pre-plate cycle.